pic

 Basics of Types

-Variables in Julia are mere tags for objects, where objects in turn hold values with certain types.
+Variables in Julia serve as mere labels for objects, where objects in turn hold values with certain types.
 The most common types for scalars are Float64 and Int64, whose vector counterparts are Vector{Float64} and Vector{Int64}.
 Recall that Vector is an alias for a one-dimensional array, so that a type like Vector{Float64} is equivalent to Array{Float,1}.

 Int As an Alternative to Int64

 You'll notice that packages tend to use Int as the default type for integers.
 The type Int is an alias that adapts to your CPU's architecture.
-Since most modern computers are 64-bit systems, Int is equivalent to Int64, with Int becoming Int32 on 32-bit systems.
+Since most modern computers are 64-bit systems, Int is equivalent to Int64.
+Nonetheless, Int becomes Int32 on 32-bit systems.

 Julia's type system is organized in a hierarchical way.
 This feature allows for the definition of subsets and supersets of types, which in the context of types are referred to as subtypes and supertypes. [note] Types don't necessarily follow a subtype-supertype hierarchy.
 For example, Float64 and Vector{String} exist independently, without a hierarchical relationship.
 This fact will become clearer when the concepts of abstract and concrete types are defined.
 For instance, the type Any is a supertype that includes all possible types in Julia, thus occupying the highest position in any type hierarchy.
 Another example of supertype is Number, which encompasses all numeric types (Float64, Float32, Int64, etc.).